 A NOTE FROM THE FILMMAKER

 Every film is a collaborative effort.
 And don't let anyone tell you otherwise.
 That certainly was the case for me on the four films I made in the Brazilian Amazon.
-I began working in Brazil at the end of that country's 25-year military dictatorship.
+I began working in Brazil in 1987 at the end of that country's 25-year military dictatorship.
 It was a difficult and dangerous time, but I was lucky.
-I had the good fortune to work with a number of very talented colleagues in Brazil whose contributions to my films helped me to navigate a difficult and complex terrain .
+I had the good fortune to work with an array of talented colleagues in Brazil whose contributions to my films helped me to safely navigate a difficult, complex and, at times, treacherous terrain .

 My greatest debt of gratitude goes to Patricia Monte-Mor and Jose Ignacio Parente, the founders of Interior Productions in Rio de Janeiro and two people whose wise council and patience allowed me to navigate the tricky cultural and political terrain of a post-military, dictatorship in Brazil.
 It was a time when Latin America's largest country was taking tenuous steps toward democracy.